Hands down the best bolognese recipe you'll ever make! A hearty Italian style meat sauce made with vegetables, wine, ground beef and pancetta.

-The difference between bolognese and marinara is that in a bolognese sauce the meat is the star, in a marinara the tomatoes are the star.
+The difference between bolognese and marinara is that in a bolognese sauce the meat is the star, in a marinara sauce the tomatoes are the star.

 What Pasta To Use